HealthRex/mast/docs/submission_agreement.md

 - Models not publicly available via common inference aggregators (e.g., OpenRouter) must provide a **stable custom API endpoint** for MAST evaluation.
 Submitting organizations are responsible for ensuring endpoint availability, correctness, and compliance with the expected input/output schema throughout the evaluation period.

 - Models evaluated via custom API endpoints must operate in a **zero data-retention mode**.
 Submitting organizations must **not store, log, cache, reuse, or train on** any inputs, prompts, or outputs generated during MAST evaluation.
-Evaluation data may not be used for model improvement, benchmarking, analysis, or any purpose beyond real-time inference for the submitted evaluation.

-- Submitting organizations must follow the instructions and test examples provided in the GitHub repository (link above) to ensure their endpoint correctly handles the expected inputs and outputs.
+- Submitting organizations must follow the instructions and test examples provided in the GitHub repository to ensure their endpoint correctly handles the expected inputs and outputs.

 - Submitting organizations are responsible for **token costs** incurred during evaluation.
 Estimated token usage and evaluation parameters are provided for reference and may vary.